railsuser2014/openobject-doc-book-en/8/8_21_Implem/8_21_Implem_deployment.rst

 Also get yourself up to speed on the following points:

-* the version of Open ERP proposed,
+* the version of OpenERP proposed,

 * the costs of implementation (configuration, data loading, training),